ibrahimansar/indexbee/README.md

 ### *Searching words or sentances*
-To search if a word or a sentance is in index.
+To list out name of the files which contain searched word or sentance.

 ```sh
 Lucene -search Lucene